svenvg93/GitBook/docker/proxies/cloudflare-tunnels.md

 ## Grafana Dashboard

-You can import an existing cAdvisor Grafana dashboard to quickly start visualizing your container metrics.
+You can import an existing Cloudflare Tunnel Grafana dashboard to quickly start visualizing your container metrics.

 ### Download the Dashboard